 Users themselves are at their wits end, as the process of manually deleting spam is burdensome.
 Some email clients have special filters which allow for the recognition of spam based on existing messages marked as spam.
 In addition a number of software companies sell anti-spam software in addition to anti-virus software or content filtering systems.

 Spammers generally do not pay much for the sending of spam.
 They exploit open mail servers to do their task for them.
 The spammer need only send one email message to an incorrectly configured mail server to reach thousands of email addresses, with the bulk of the transfer being handled by the mis-configured mail server.
-Recipients in turn need to pay access costs or telephone costs in order to receive content they didnt ask for.
+Recipients in turn need to pay access costs or telephone costs in order to receive content they did not ask for.

 More information can be found here: http://spam.abuse.net/overview/